VigneshVSV/hololinked/README.md

 ### Description

-For beginners - `hololinked` is a server side pythonic package suited for instrumentation control and data acquisition over network, especially with HTTP.
+For beginners - `hololinked` is a server side pythonic tool suited for instrumentation control and data acquisition over network, especially with HTTP.
 If you have a requirement to control and capture data from your hardware/instrumentation, show the data in a browser/dashboard, provide a GUI or run automated scripts, `hololinked` can help.
 Even for isolated applications or a small lab setup without networking concepts, one can still separate the concerns of the tools that interact with the hardware & the hardware itself.
 <br/> <br/>
 For those familiar with RPC & web development - This package is an implementation of a ZeroMQ-based Object Oriented RPC with customizable HTTP end-points.
 A dual transport in both ZMQ and HTTP is provided to maximize flexibility in data type, serialization and speed, although HTTP is preferred for networked applications.
 If one is looking for an object oriented approach towards creating components within a control or data acquisition system, or an IoT device, one may consider this package.

 [![Documentation Status](https://readthedocs.org/projects/hololinked/badge/?version=latest)](https://hololinked.readthedocs.io/en/latest/?badge=latest) [![PyPI](https://img.shields.io/pypi/v/hololinked?label=pypi%20package)](https://pypi.org/project/hololinked/) [![PyPI - Downloads](https://img.shields.io/pypi/dm/hololinked)](https://pypistats.org/packages/hololinked) [![codecov](https://codecov.io/gh/VigneshVSV/hololinked/graph/badge.svg?token=JF1928KTFE)](https://codecov.io/gh/VigneshVSV/hololinked)
 <br>
 [![email](https://img.shields.io/badge/email%20me-brown)](mailto:vignesh.vaidyanathan@hololinked.dev) [![find me on discord](https://img.shields.io/badge/find_me_on_discord-brown)](https://discord.com/users/1178428338746966066)

 ### To Install

 From pip - ``pip install hololinked``